top of page

 But what if blue is just the beginning?

 Tinting introduces colour to your cyanotype before or after exposure.
-By incorporating natural pigments (such as tea, coffee & wine), watercolour washes, or toned paper, artists can shift the emotional atmosphere of a print - warming it with earthy undertones or softening it with subtle hues.
+By incorporating natural pigments (such as tea & coffee, avocado skins), watercolour washes, or toned paper, artists can shift the emotional atmosphere of a print - warming it with earthy undertones or softening it with subtle hues.

 Why Tint & Tone?